Milleus/calliope/README.md

   Calls App Store API with developer/app ids in whitelist and returns a collection of mobile application data.
 Results are stored in app_store/data/apps_data.json.

 ### Play Store

-- `python play_store/get_all_dev_ids.py`

-  Calls Play Store search with all keywords in keywords.data and returns a list of developer ids.
-Results are stored in play_store/data/all_dev_ids.json.
-This can be modified to return other app related information.

 - `python app_store/get_new_dev_ids.py`